martukas/superpack/README.md

 ## Roadmap

 Here are some features/ideas I would like to implement if I ever get around to it:
-* make sure this deploys as proper Python package
-* Add scroll bars to pages
+* better way of checking installation status of apt packages
 * make uninstall/remove possible
 * install multiple packages at once, after marking them as targets in UI
 * one package definition can reference multiple alternative managers, so that e.g. one manifest can be kept for all possible systems
 * define packages in yml instead of json?
 * Function to update/upgrade some or all packages
 * More and better keybindings
+* make sure this deploys as proper Python package
 * Support for macOS
 * Support for other Linux distros